addiks/mmfm/README.md

-mmfm - Mattermost File Monitor
+mmfm - Mattermost File Monitor / Mattermost Bot
 ===================================

 A simple deamon that monitor's one or multiple files and post's all new lines to a Mattermost-Server to configured